zvjaceslavs/intshare/Printers/Xerox/template_xerox_workcentre_3220/5.0/README.md

-# Template Printer Xerox WorkCentre 3220
+# Printer Xerox WorkCentre 3220

 ## Macros used